leezhenghui/hello-springcloud/README.md

 The Microservices architecture apparently can highly reduce application complexity, but as a trade-off, it bring a high operational complexity, including an efficient runtime environment provision, service register/discovery, services orchestration/scheduler and etc. In short, **Building a microservcies != Running a microservices**.

-In monoliths, frameworks make the components work together seamlessly within a process via high modularity way, in Microservices, the service orchestration(scheduler) actually abstract the details(e.g: complex failure modes, logging aggregation, sidecar or co-process pattern requirements, and etc), focus on service composition, and ensure all the services which running in individual processes/nodes but still behaviors as running in single node and single process space.
+In monoliths, frameworks make the components work together seamlessly within a process via high modularity way, in Microservices, the service orchestration(scheduler) actually abstract the details(e.g: complex failure modes, logging aggregation, something need run alongside "main" process which need a sidecar or co-process pattern, and etc), focus on service composition, and ensure all the services which running in individual processes/nodes but still behaviors as running in single node and single process space.

 ### Why not kubernetes